 Boise, Idaho is home to many spider species, many of which you might see crawling around in your home.
 No matter what the species it might be, these eight-legged crawlers are never a welcomed guest.
 The two most dangerous spiders, the Black Widow and Hobo Spiders, rarely injure people in Idaho, so although you still may want them gone, the danger level is fairly low.

 We at Averse Pest Control strive to be the top spider control company in Boise, we stay up to date on the types of spiders you can encounter.
 Spiders can usually be seen in your home during the colder months, but can be active anytime of the year.

 So, here are some of the commonly found spiders in Boise, Idaho.

 These spiders do not pose any danger to humans and can grow to the size of a half-dollar.
-However, they reproduce very fast, which makes them a nuisance to have around.
+They reproduce very fast, which can make them a nuisance to have around.

 If you suspect spider infestation in your home and need help identifying their species and to get rid of them, Averse Pest Control has the knowledge and skills to help you overcome your spider problem.
 Give us a call today and schedule your free home-pest inspection.